 Even though the older rats were starting at a bone density disadvantage due to the effects of aging, both the young and the old saw gains in bone formation rates.
 Their bone improvement response to treadmill exercise was not dependent on age.5

 That means that it’s not too late to start making a difference in the strength and quality of your bones.
 And you can do it by walking or running outside, or inside, using a treadmill.
 Remember that these effects do not extend in the same way to elliptical use, because ellipticals don’t offer the same weight bearing exertion.
 But much like swimming, ellipticals can be a valuable addition to a regimen that includes other forms of weight-bearing exercise.

 Any safe and consistent exercise routine is going to offer you health benefits, but as these studies have shown, the details of that routine do make a difference.
-If you’d like to learn more about how different types of exercise can benefit your bones, and the quality of your life, check out the Save Our Bones Program.
-It goes even deeper into the science of bone health, and provides a broad, holistic approach to building stronger, more resilient bones through exercise, nutrition, and lifestyle adjustments.
+If you’d like to learn more about how different types of exercise can benefit your bones, and the quality of your life, check out the Osteoporosis Reversal Program.
+It goes even deeper into the science of bone health and provides a broad, holistic approach to building stronger, more resilient bones through exercise, nutrition, and lifestyle adjustments.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.

 Till next time,